redhat-performance/quads/docs/quads-host-metadata-search.md

 QUADS Metadata Model and Search Library
 ======================================

-In QUADS `1.1.4` and above we've implemented a metadata model in MongoDB that captures information about host hardware, model, and other useful information.
+In QUADS `1.1.4` and above we've implemented a metadata model in the QUADS database that captures information about host hardware, model, and other useful information.
 We'll be expanding this as time progresses.

 ![quads](../image/quads.png)